kavin25/cw-hack-extension-2021/README.md

 # Cognizer Chrome extension
 This chrome extension is a part of https://github.com/kavin25/cw-hack-app-2021 repository

+> NOTE: Register / Login to the app **after** installing the chrome extension for the extension to work without any problems

 ## Setup
 1. Clone this repository
 ```sh